SwastikIIIT/SwastikIIIT/README.md

 I'm a passionate Computer Science student at IIIT Bhopal with a deep love for building real-world applications that solve actual problems.
 My journey in tech is driven by curiosity and a constant desire to learn and master new technologies.

-- 🚀 Passionate about contributing to impactful open-source projects
 - 🌱 Always exploring new domains and technologies to expand my skill set
-- 💡 Keen interest in Backend,DevOps,and emerging tech ecosystems
+- 💡 Keen interest in Frontend,Backend,DevOps,AI and emerging tech ecosystems
-- 🔍 Dedicated to writing clean, efficient, and maintainable code
 - 🧩 Problem-solver who enjoys the challenge of competitive programming
 - 📚 Lifelong learner committed to continuous improvement
-- 🤝 Looking to collaborate on innovative full-stack projects
+- 🚀 Passionate about contributing to innovative full-stack and open-source projects

 Currently pursuing my B.Tech with a CGPA of 8.97, I balance academic excellence with practical skills development through real-world projects and competitive programming challenges.